pewresearch/django_commander/README.md

 #### Logging

-Django Commander allows for the logging of commands in the database.
+Django Commander allows for the logging of commands in your database.
 To enable this functionality, you can apply the `@log_command` decorator to the `run` function of a `BasicCommand` (all other commands have logging enabled by default.)
 When logging is enabled, every time a command is run it creates a new object in the `django_commander.models.CommandLog` table.
 A `django_commander.models.Command` object is automatically created when a new command is first run, which is unique to the name of the command and the parameters that were passed to it.
-(Commands run with different _options_ are treated as the same `Command` and the different options are stored on the `CommandLog` table.)
+(Commands invoked with different _options_ are treated as the same `Command` and the different options are stored on the `CommandLog` table.)
 You can then see details on all of your commands by querying these tables, like so:

 ```python